joseph-flinn/site/frontend/posts/engineering-portfolio-management-part1.md

 Engineering portfolio management is one of the most important systems to create at any company that is developing technology.
 It provides a framework to make sure the right investments are made at the right time.
 And it helps foster a culture of innovation while making sure that all projects and team members are aligned with the firm's mission, values, and vision.
-Next week we will take a look at a two tools that are core to physical engineering portfolio management, _Technology Readiness Levels_ and _Manufacturing Readiness Levels_, and how they can be related to the software industry.
+Next week we will take a look at two tools that are core to physical engineering portfolio management, _Technology Readiness Levels_ and _Manufacturing Readiness Levels_, and how they can be related to the software industry.

 ---